SudhanshuSekharNaik/Verdict_AI/README.md

 ---

-## 🏛️ What is VerdictAI (Nyay Manch)?
+## 🏛️ What is VerdictAI?

-VerdictAI (Nyay Manch) is a turn-based, multi-agent courtroom simulator built to explore how LLM agents reason through adversarial legal argument.
+**VerdictAI** — internally and culturally known as **Nyay Manch (न्याय मंच)**, Hindi for "justice platform" — is a turn-based, multi-agent courtroom simulator built to explore how LLM agents reason through adversarial legal argument.
 Rather than a single model producing a plausible-sounding answer, a full case is contested — a Prosecution agent and a Defence agent build independent theories from a shared, canonical fact record, examine witnesses, introduce evidence, and argue before a Presiding Judge agent that must issue a reasoned, statute-grounded verdict.

 The platform models proceedings under India's modernized criminal law framework — the **Bharatiya Nyaya Sanhita (BNS)**, **Bharatiya Sakshya Adhiniyam (BSA)**, and